mmomtchev/mmomtchev/ZOO-Project-mmomtchev-GSOC-2022.md

  - Allow JS services to use `gdal-async` out of the box
  - Reimplement the GDAL profile C++ service in JS as an example

+* Allow services to request to be executed in a single-instance mode by providing an `async` function as entry point

 * Add snapshot support to `libnode`
  - Should the time permit, `libnode` could benefit from having the same V8 snapshot support as the Node.js main executable.
 V8 supports creating and restoring snapshots of a JS heap - this feature is used by Node.js to speed-up the initial loading of the JS class library - instead of compiling it at every process startup, it is compiled and initialized once during the build of the Node.js executable and then the JS heap is saved in a snapshot to be reused when launching Node.js.
 Currently, this feature is not readily available when using `libnode`.
 Electron re-implements it on its own.
-Should the Node.js folks decide to stop being dicks and focus on the software, this will be merged back into the main source tree.
+This is to be submitted for merging back in Node.js.

+After September 4

+* Phase 2 evaluation